Three DEI Tips for Solopreneurs and Freelancers

 Ensuring Your Deliverables are Diverse and Inclusive

 When I work with clients, I start with an in-depth assessment that includes a review of their website, newsletters, and social media.
 Making sure that language and images are inclusive and that materials prioritize accessibility are some important factors to consider.
 We all want to see ourselves positively represented in books, movies, and TV programming.
 The same applies to professional settings and business materials.
 Working with a DEI consultant to incorporate inclusivity from beginning to end will show because partners and customers can see through last minute-decisions or hopping onto trends like #BodyPositivity or #SupportBlackBusiness without adequate background research or commitments to further the goals of those movements.

 While many large organizations are beginning to explore diversity, equity, and inclusion, and making changes to promote a more inclusive workplace, solopreneurs have the advantages of making big, meaningful changes from one day to the next.
 Tomorrow is always a new day to try something new that only reaps benefits for you and your clients.

 Ibis Valdes is a consultant on diversity, inclusion, empowerment, and leadership.
 She now helps clients to press pause and refresh their brand, culture, and productivity through DEI strategy.
-Schedule your free assessment today by clicking here.
+Schedule your free Clarity Call today by clicking here.

 Connect with Ibis!